hantsy/quarkus-sandbox/README.md

 The  original Swagger schema was standardized as OpenAPI, and Microprofile brings it into Java EE by [Microprofile OpenAPI Spec](https://github.com/eclipse/microprofile-open-api/).

-Quarkus  provides an extension for Microprofile OpenAPI.
+Quarkus provides an extension to support Microprofile OpenAPI.

 Install `openapi` extension via `quarkus-maven-plugin`.